orientechnologies/orientdb-docs/src/java/Java-Multi-Threading-Concurrency.md

 ```
    ORID id = ...///
-   // As first parameter you set the number of wanted retry, at second paramenter a lambda with your business logic
+   // As first parameter you set the number of wanted retry, at second parameter a lambda with your business logic
    session.executeWithRetry(10, (currentSession) -> {
       currentSession.begin();
       OElement loaded = currentSession.load(id);